 - Modules

-Chapters: The courseware's "library" configuration has main-topic-based chapters just like a textbook.
-For example, Calculus 1 has: (1) Intro, (2) Limits, (3) Derivatives, (4) Applications of Derivatives, (5) Integrals.
-However, the courseware encourages configuration by instructors to match their syllabus such that each chapter is a week.
-For example, a particular instructor's configuration might be: (1) WK1: Functions and Intro to Calculus, (2) WK2: Limits, (3) WK3: Intro to Derivatives, (4) Basic Derivative Rules, ..., (13) Definite Integral and Fundamental Theorem, (14) Net Change Theorem and Substitution.
-Such configuration improves the course's transparency for students, and importantly, enables a simple recurring assignment pattern with each week covering one courseware chapter.
+Chapters: Chapters are the big topics, just like in a textbook.
+For example, Calculus 1 covers: (1) Intro, (2) Limits, (3) Derivatives, (4) Applications of Derivatives, (5) Integrals.
+Your instructor can also set up the course so each chapter is a week.
+In that case, your chapters might look like: (1) WK1: Functions and Intro to Calculus, (2) WK2: Limits, (3) WK3: Intro to Derivatives, (4) Basic Derivative Rules, and so on through (13) Definite Integral and Fundamental Theorem, (14) Net Change Theorem and Substitution.
+When a course is set up this way, you can see at a glance what each week covers, and every week follows the same simple pattern.

-Modules (1-1.5 hrs): Each chapter consists of several modules, aka "section" in textbook lingo.
-A library configuration might have 10-15 modules per chapter, while a weekly configuration has perhaps 2-5.
-We use module to avoid confusion between a content section and a class section.
+Modules (1-1.5 hrs): Each chapter is made up of several modules.
+A module is like a "section" in a textbook.
+A topic-based chapter might have 10-15 modules, while a weekly chapter usually has 2-5.
+We call them modules to avoid mixing them up with a class section.

-- Lessons: A lesson is the initial intro to a topic.
-A lesson typically has brief text, a 1-2 min video, and 10-20 learning questions, which explore concepts, teach calculations, and prepare students for homework.
+- Lessons: A lesson introduces a topic.
+It usually has a bit of text, a 1-2 minute video, and 10-20 learning questions that explore ideas, teach you calculations, and get you ready for homework.

-- Homework: A homework typically has 10-20 questions, giving students further practice on calculations, exploring concepts further, and preparing students for quizzes.
+- Homework: A homework usually has 10-20 questions.
+It gives you more practice with calculations, explores ideas further, and gets you ready for quizzes.

-Tasks consist of fine-grained activities like answering a question, typically tens of activities per task.
-Each module and task in the table of contents shows the number of activities within (e.g., 8 / 56 means 8 of the 56 total activities have been completed).
+Each task is made up of small activities, like answering a question, and there are usually tens of activities per task.
+Each module and task in the table of contents shows how many activities are inside it.
+For example, 8 / 56 means you have finished 8 of the 56 activities.

-- Lessons provide hints, solutions, and explanations, which students can just copy to answer questions.
+- Lessons give you hints, solutions, and explanations, which you can copy to answer the questions.

-- Homeworks provide hints, solutions, and explanations, BUT if the students shows a solution before correctly answering, a new question is auto-generated that students must correctly answer on their own.
+- Homeworks give you hints, solutions, and explanations too.
+But if you look at a solution before you answer correctly, a new question is created that you will need to answer correctly on your own.

-- Quizzes provide no hints, solutions, or explanations while the student is taking the quiz; students simply answer each question.
-After submitting, students can see solutions and explanations.
+- Quizzes do not give hints, solutions, or explanations while you take them.
+You simply answer each question.
+After you submit, you can see the solutions and explanations.

-- Scaffolding designs learning to be incremental, without too large a step [2].
-The questions in a lesson build incrementally.
-Then homework questions are a bit more challenging.
-And quizzes may include even more challenging problems.
+- Scaffolding builds up your learning step by step, without any single step being too big [2].
+The questions in a lesson build up gradually.
+Homework questions are a bit more challenging.
+Quizzes may include even harder problems.

-- Alignment ensures everything connects [3].
-Lessons build to homeworks, which build to quizzes.
-In fact, Learnvia courseware is created via another educational design principle known as backwards design: Authors define desired learning outcomes first, then final exam questions directed to those outcomes, then quiz questions directed to final exam questions, then homework questions directed to quiz questions, and finally lessons directed to homework questions.
-(Students in courses often complain that course work didn't prepare them for their exams).
+- Alignment makes sure everything connects [3].
+Lessons build toward homework, and homework builds toward quizzes.
+In fact, the courseware is built using an idea called backwards design: authors first decide the learning outcomes they want, then write final exam questions for those outcomes, then quiz questions that point to the exam questions, then homework questions that point to the quiz questions, and finally lessons that point to the homework questions.
+This is why your coursework is designed to prepare you for your exams.

 [1] Humphries, B. and Clark, D., 2021.
 An examination of student preference for traditional didactic or chunking teaching strategies in an online learning environment.
 Research in Learning Technology, 29.